SFULibrary/islandora_doi_framework/README.md

 ## Submodules

 As described above, submodules are responsible for minting (generating) a DOI (typically, via an API provided by an external organization), for persisting it (typically in a datastream in each object), and for performing any updates to the metadata or URL associated with the DOI.
 One or more submodules together handle the combination of tasks required to mint a DOI from a specific source and then to persist it in a specific place associated with the Islandora object.
 The Islandora DOI Framework module defines hooks for accomplishing each of those tasks.
-These hooks are documented in the `islandora_doi_framework.api.php` file and are illustrated in the included [DataCite](modules/islandora_doi_datacite) and [MODS](modules/islandora_doi_mods) submodules.
-Note that all hooks do not need to be implemented in the same module; in fact, separating the DOI minting code from the DOI persiting code in separate modules is preferred so more combinations can be deployed.
+These hooks are documented in the `islandora_doi_framework.api.php` file and are illustrated in the included [DataCite](modules/islandora_doi_datacite) and [MODS](modules/islandora_doi_mods) submodules (and sample/test submodules).
+Note that all hooks do not need to be implemented in the same module; in fact, separating the DOI minting functionality and the DOI persisting functionality in separate modules is preferred to allow implementers to mix and match.

-To achieve those tasks, submodules will need to provide and manage whatever configuration settings they need, such as API endpoint URLs, API keys, etc.

-Two submodules are available that can be used during the development and testing of new minting and persisting modules:
+Two additional submodules are available that are intended be used during the development and testing of minting and persisting modules:

 * A submodule to mint sample DOIs using a dummy DOI prefix, [Islandora DOI Framework Sample Mint](modules/islandora_doi_framework_sample_mint)
 * A submodule to persist DOIs to a text file, [Islandora DOI Framework Sample Persist](modules/islandora_doi_framework_sample_persist)